CharlieApell/project_portfolio_5/README.md

 - [Balsamiq](https://balsamiq.com/ "Link to Balsamiq")
      - Balsamiq was used to make the wireframes.
 - [Lucidchart](https://lucid.app/ "Link to Lucidchart")
-     - Lucidchart was used to make the database schema.
+     - Lucidchart was used to make the database schema and flowchart.

 ***
 ## Testing